gpimblott/TechRadar/README.md

 * Vote on whether they think they should be adopted, trialed or avoided.
 * Users with the correct permissions can then set the 'offical' status with a rationale for each technology

-The application is still very much in development both in terms of the standard and planned features.

-## Not yet implemented

-* Update things (technologies, comments, users, projects)
-* Assign technology to project

 ## Planned future features

 * Stack builder